Learning in Stackelberg Games with Non-myopic Agents: Framework

-The principal commits to a policy $\mathcal{A}$ before the {start of the} repeated game.
-The agent, given $\mathcal{A}$, then chooses a policy $\mathcal{B}$.
+The principal commits to a policy $\mathcal{A}$ before the {start of the} game.
+The agent then chooses a policy $\mathcal{B}$.
 To measure the performance of $\cA$ against $\cB$, we use \emph{Stackelberg} (or \emph{strategic}) \emph{regret}

-where the expectation is taken over the random history $H_T$ induced by these policies.
+where the expectation is taken over the random history $H_T$ induced by these policies and the (possibly random) agent utilities $v_{1:T}$.
 This regret compares the principal's realized payoff to that obtained against a best-responding agent.
 When the optimal choice of $y\in \BestResp_t(x)$ is not unique, we consider the choice of $y$ that corresponds to an agent tie-breaking in favor of the principal, as this yields the highest standard against which one can compete.
 When agent payoffs $v_t$ are stochastic and drawn i.i.d., the regret benchmarks $\cA$ against optimal Stackelberg equilibrium play in the stage game and decomposes into $T \max_{x \in \cX} \E[u(x,\brr(x))] - \E[\sum_{t=1}^T u(x_t,y_t)]$, where $\brr(x) \in \argmax_{y \in \BestResp_1(x)} u(x,y)$ again breaks ties in favor of the principal.